hammlab/bilevel-penalty/README.md

 ### Few-shot learning experiments

-Obtain Omniglot and Mini-Imagenet datasets from the following Github page of the paper Meta-Learning for Semi-Supervised Few-Shot Classification https://github.com/renmengye/few-shot-ssl-public
+Obtain Omniglot and Mini-Imagenet datasets from the [Github](https://github.com/renmengye/few-shot-ssl-public) page of the paper Meta-Learning for Semi-Supervised Few-Shot Classification

 #### Omniglot Experiments: